FAQ

 The upgrade should be quite simple - you don't need to close any channels:

-• It would be best to get a second 16GB or 32GB SD card - but you can also reuse your old one
+- It would be best to get a second 64GB SD card - but you can also reuse your old one

-• RaspiBlitz with new SD card image - it now goes through a recover/update phase - this may take some time.
+- Start the RaspiBlitz with the new SD card image - it now goes through a recover/update phase - this may take some time.

 After the final reboot your RaspiBlitz should be ready, running the new RaspiBlitz version.